mcsimenc/GenomicsScripts/README.md

 # Genomics scripts
-Python scripts for manipulating various genomics-related file formats.
+Python scripts for manipulating various genomics-related file formats. \
+Some definitions are included in multiple files so they are as standalone as possible.

 ### BED format scripts
 gff2bed.py